 - taxes on income or wealth

 - social contributions or benefits

 - other current transfers

 The primary distribution of income shows the way these are distributed among institutional units and sectors.
-The primary distribution account is divided into 2 sub-accounts – the generation and the allocation of primary incomes.
+The primary distribution account is divided into two sub-accounts: the generation and the allocation of primary incomes.

 These accounts cover all changes in assets, liabilities and net worth.
-The accounts are structured into 2 groups.
+The accounts are structured into two groups.

-The first group covers transactions that would correspond to all changes in assets, liabilities and net worth which result from transactions, and are known as the capital account and the financial account.
-They are distinguished to show the balancing item net lending/borrowing.
+The first group covers transactions that would correspond to all changes in assets, liabilities and net worth that result from transactions and are known as the capital account and the financial account.
+They are distinguished to show the balancing item net lending or borrowing.